Assault Law in New Jersey--Introduction:

 Serious Bodily Injury Aggravated Assault in New Jersey:

 The relevant statute is N.J.S.
 2C:12-1b(1).
 That statute specifies that a person is guilty of aggravated assault if he attempts to cause serious bodily injury to another, or causes such injury purposely or knowingly or, under circumstances manifesting extreme indifference to the value of human life, recklessly causes such injury.
-Under this statute, a defendant can be found guilty if he EITHER caused serious bodily injury to another OR attempted to cause serious bodily injury to another.“Serious bodily injury” means bodily injury which creates a substantial risk of death or which causes serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
+Under this statute, a defendant can be found guilty if he EITHER caused serious bodily injury to another OR attempted to cause serious bodily injury to another.

 In determining whether a defendant acted purposely or knowingly or acted recklessly under circumstances manifesting extreme indifference to the value of human life, a jury may consider the nature of the act itself and the severity of the resulting injuries.
 Note that the actual victim may be someone other than the intended victim.
 It does not matter.
 Also, if the defendant attempted to cause serious bodily injury, it does not matter whether such injury actually resulted.